 These properties are not owned by the University so you’ll need to contact the managers directly to find out what is available.
-Some of them have one-bedroom/one-bathroom studio apartments; others rent out individual rooms 2, 3 and 4 bedroom apartments and villas; or you can get a group of your friends together and rent a whole house.
+Some of them have one-bedroom/one-bathroom studio apartments; others rent out individual rooms two, three, and four-bedroom apartments and villas; or you can get a group of your friends together and rent a whole house.

-Prices range from AUD$200 per person per week for a private room in a shared apartment up to $570 per week for a 3-bedroom/2-bathroom apartment.
+Prices range from AUD$200 per person per week for a private room in a shared apartment up to AUD$570 per week for a three-bedroom/two-bathroom apartment.

 Dining Plans are compulsory for all students living on campus – we want to make sure you’re eating well!
-There are three packages available - $2000, $2,250 or $2,500 per semester.
-Additional credits can be purchased for a minimum of $110.
+There are three packages available - AUD$2000, AUD$2,250 or AUD$2,500 per semester.
+Additional credits can be purchased for a minimum of AUD$110.

 The Dining Plan is also available for students living off campus.

 There is also a vibrant local shopping street right outside campus with a range of cafes and restaurants that are popular with our staff and students.